-To the Editor of the Montreal Gazette.
+To the Editor of the Montreal Guzette.

-SIR,-The grand undertaking of the Chaudiere Bridge, Under these un oward circumstances. namely, the Arch across the Big Kettle, on the Ottawa River, of which so much has been said and so gerat an in terest has been excited, has unfortunately failed in the pre-The Governor of the bank of England has announced sent instance.
-On the 2d of April when just on the eve that the dividend for a half year ending 5th of April, would of completion, and at a few minutes past one o'clock, P. M. he 4 per cent. interest and profits.
-The present issues of the whole fabric gave way with a tremendous crash and been exceeded during the whole of his truly popular reign. notice, and this is the unwearied zeal and indefatigable at A notice has been issued from the Lord Chamberlain's tention paid to the execution of the work by Mr. Robe cuted the plan according to the design furnished to him The Ministers, after dining with Mr. Peel on Wednes and in the strictest conformity with his contract.
-Nor we wards of two hours; the result of which was that despatches ing the bridge going in time to give the alarm for the work were sent off late the same night to Sir Frederick Lamb men to escape.
-Although above 40 men were employed
+SIR,-The grand undertaking of the Chaudiere Bridge, Under these untoward circumstances, terest has been excited, has unfortunately failed in the pre-The Governor of the bank of England has announced sent instance.
+On the 2d of April when just on the eve business, it will meet with a disposition higher and most respected orders of the nobility, with whom offering a remark as to the season chosen for its completion. been exceeded during the whole of his truly popular reign. notice, and this is the unwearied zeal and indefatigable at-A notice has been issued from the Lord Chamberlain's tention paid to the execution of the work by Mr. Robe cuted the plan according to the design furnished to hin The Ministers, after dining with Mr. Peel on Wednes and in the strictest conformity with his contract.
+Nor we by an old Philosopher, that as great benefit often accrue It is said that the revenue is in progressive improvement from the failure of an experiment as from its success; had to remark the result of his success or the cause of failure, and the falling of this Bridge at the present junctur Extract of a letter from Washington, to the Editor of the will it is hoped ensure such measures in its future erection as will not only guard against a similar ocurrence, but contribute to its greater stability and permanency when com-

-A disinterested spectator (assuredly the best to comment FEIS Office will continue to the The King.
-The good health of our beloved Sovereign on such an accident) could perceieve in this unfortunate almost daily receives visits from his Ministers, and the Without entering on the merits or defects of the plan; or
+A disinterested spectator (assuredly the best to comment / KIS Office will continue to him The King.
+The good health of our beloved Sovereign on such an accident) could perceieve in this unfortunate